sarthkdobriyal/calender-app/README.md

 - Adding firestore database from firebase to store all the meetings in the cloud for each user and fetch them when the user logs in
 - Adding more methods of authentication using google authentication
+- Adding a reminder functionality to remind of upcoming meetings using email or sms